 People with developmental disabilities want to work, however 70% of people with disabilities are unemployed in the United States.
 Current practices often look at the individual’s deficits and label them as being unemployable.
-The GCDD builds on the work of the Jobs for All United States Department of Labor, Office of Disability Employment Policy grant.
+The Georgia Council on Developmental Disabilities (GCDD) builds on the work of the Jobs for All United States Department of Labor, Office of Disability Employment Policy grant.
 In addition, The Developmental Disabilities Bill of Rights and Assistance Act defines employment as: People get and keep employment consistent with their interest, abilities and needs.
 Click here to view a video.

 GCDD Supported Efforts

-Project SEARCH - Project Search is a high school transition program started in Cincinnati, Ohio.
+Project SEARCH - Project SEARCH is a high school transition program started in Cincinnati, Ohio.
 It is currently being replicated in 39 states and four countries.
-The GCDD has helped organize a statewide Project Search Initiative which arranges for technical assistance and training for teams that would like to have Project Search in their community.
-There are currently 13 Project Search sites in the state and five others in the planning stages.
+GCDD has helped organize a statewide Project SEARCH Initiative which arranges for technical assistance and training for teams that would like to have Project SEARCH in their community.
+There are currently 13 Project SEARCH sites in the state and five others in the planning stages.
 Click here to view a video.

 GCDD Public Policy Initiatives